rileyle/UCGretina/README.md

     /ScanningTable/SetYShift <double> <unit>

-> Set the horizontal shifts of the source from nominal.
+> Set the horizontal shifts of the source relative to the central axis of the GRETINA module.
+(These positions correspond to those reported by the stepper motor controller.)

     /ScanningTable/SetZShift <double> <unit>

-> Set the vertical shift of the slits from nominal.
+> Set the vertical shift of the slit assembly.
+(This position corresponds to that reported by the stepper motor controller.)

+    /ScanningTable/SetCloverZ <double> <unit>

+> Set the vertical shift of the Clover detector assembly.
+(This position corresponds to the distance between the upper surface of the brackets on the scanning table frame and the bottom surface of the coupler to the clover cart.)

     /ScanningTable/SetCollimatorRadius <double> <unit>